project-deliveryGit/NLDL2026_deliverable/README.md

 This project was conducted as part of the NLDL 2026 Winter School.
 The cross-attention approach was implemented following methods presented in one of the school's tutorials.
-Fine-tuning and LoRA adaptations were inspired adapted based on prior machine learning coursework at the authors' institution.
+Fine-tuning and LoRA adaptations were inspired based on prior machine learning coursework at the authors' institution.

 ---